 Horse Chariots are found around Zoo and Palace for a few minute rides.
 Except during crowded Dasara time, a city chariot ride is fun for a few minutes and not for the whole day.

 Ola and Uber work perfectly and are another easy way to get around the city while paying a little extra.

 Walking tours are available in Mysore to take you through historical places, narrating the stories.
 You get to meet with local artisans making pottery and sculpture in their place.
 Like any other Mysore business, these tour operators take a while to respond.
 So book them in prior.

 Mysore is the altered version of its original name, “Mahishur or Mahishasurana Ooru”, – Meaning the village ruled by King Mahishasura.
-In the Hindu religion, we believe that Mahishasura was a demon killed by goddess Chamundi to restore peace on earth near Mysore.
+In the Hindu religion, we believe that Mahishasura was a demon killed by the goddess Chamundi to restore peace on earth near Mysore.

 A painting in Mysore Palace Museum shows Dewans wearing a Turban called “Peta.” – Mysore Peta is usually made using beige silk or any shining fabric lined with a gold border.
-This was worn by the Royals and High officials of ancient Mysore.
+The Royals and High officials of ancient Mysore wore this.
 Most Kannada grooms wear this royal symbol during the wedding ceremony.

-The most prominent rulers of Mysore are Wadiyars, who once were feudatory houses under Vijayanagara (Hampi)kings.
+The most prominent rulers of Mysore were Wadiyars, who once were feudatory houses under Vijayanagara (Hampi)kings.
 Besides expanding the empire, they are most renowned for patronising artists of various fields.
 The result is the famous “Dasara Celebration” in October every year, where artists from various fields gather in Mysore to perform.